stefanneuhaus/dependencycheck-central-mysql-docker/README.md

 - Self-updating, thus always up-to-date CVE data
 - No manual central database setup required
 - Analysis clients do not require internet access (see below)
+- Improved reliability in case of connection issues to the NVD

 ## Setup